Donald Trump travels to Scotland to open a golf course - ExBulletin

 Donald Trump travels to Scotland to open a golf course

-LONDON (AP) Former U.S. President Donald Trump traveled to Scotland on Monday to open a new golf course at his resort near Aberdeen.
+Former US President Donald Trump traveled to Scotland on Monday to open a new golf course at his resort near Aberdeen, on his first trip abroad since being indicted in New York for criminal charges in connection with a silent money scheme.

-Trump and his son Eric were greeted by two pipers, a red carpet and a 10-vehicle motorcade as they stepped off his private jet with an American flag painted on the rear spoiler.
+Trump and his son Eric were greeted by two pipers, a red carpet and a 10-vehicle motorcade at Aberdeen International Airport as they stepped off his private jet with an American flag painted on the tailfin.

-It’s great to be home, it was my mom’s house, Trump said before getting into one of his cars.

 |